ElkanHub/ClaryVyb_ChromeExtension/SPEC.md

 #### 2.1.2.
 Expanded State (Glass Panel)

 *   **Appearance:** A rectangular panel with a glassmorphic background.
+*   **Behavior:**
+    *   The panel is draggable by its header.
+    *   The panel is resizable from the bottom-right corner.
+    *   The panel has a minimum width of 280px and a maximum width of 600px.
+    *   The panel has a minimum height of 180px and a maximum height of 400px.
+    *   Clicking the minimize button collapses the panel back into the floating circle.
 *   **Components:**
     *   **Header:** Contains the extension logo and a minimize button.
     *   **Prompt Input:** A textarea for users to enter their text.